trycourier/courier-android/Docs/Client.md

 )

 // Alternatively, you can use CourierDevice.current to get what
-// the Courier SDK can find about the current device being use
+// the Courier SDK can find about the current device being used
 // CourierDevice.current is the default param

 client.tokens.putUserToken(